1. Where is Zaragoza?

-This insider Zaragoza Spain Travel Guide is brought to by travel blogger, Ellie Quinn, and is packed with useful tips about Zaragoza.
+This Things To Do In Zaragoza Spain Travel Guide is brought to by travel blogger, Ellie Quinn, and is packed with useful tips about Zaragoza.

 Zaragoza is a city located in the Aragon region of Spain and is the 5th largest Spanish City.
 I visited for a long Summer weekend and I found it to be a complete cultural gem and a really authentic Spanish city.
 Zaragoza is filled with museums, religious sites, beautiful Renaissance buildings, gorgeous Spanish streets and a range of amazing restaurants offering tapas and local food.